eyra/fertility-prediction-challenge/README.md

 2. Go to submission.py (Python) or submission.R (R) depending on your preferred programming language.
 3. Use ```clean_df(df)``` to clean (preprocess) the data according to your preferences.
 4. Replace the example code in ```predict_outcomes(df)``` with your prediction method.

-7. After you have forked and cloned this repository (see [preparation](https://github.com/eyra/fertility-prediction-challenge#preparation)), you can start adding your method.
-8.
-9. This is optional.
-10. Develop your prediction method (i.e. train your model).
-To participate in the challenge you need to adjust the submission script to include your method.
-This is the script that will be run on the holdout data after submission.
-11. Add data cleaning (preprocessing) to clean_df(df)

-Change the content of the **predict_outcomes function** in [submission.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/submission.py) as explained in the script to include your method.
-Do not change the expected input and output data format.
-6. The metrics used to create the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) are included in this repo.
-You can separate the challenge example data into a train and test set and use the score function in [submission.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/submission.py) to determine your method performance scores on the example data as described [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-evaluate-your-method).
+5. Test your method on the “fake” data in the [data folder](https://github.com/eyra/fertility-prediction-challenge/tree/master/data) with the ```test_submission``` function.
+In you encounter errors, debug your method until it works.
+If your method does not run on the “fake” data, it will not run on the holdout data either and your submission will not result in a place on the challenge leaderboard.
-7. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#how-to-submit-your-method).
+6. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#how-to-submit-your-method).
-8. Your performance scores on the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) will become available after signing in on the Next platform ([Round 1](https://eyra.co/benchmark/5), [Round 2](https://eyra.co/benchmark/6)).

 ℹ️ Leaderboards are generated at fixed time points, check out ([important dates](https://preferdatachallenge.nl/#important-dates)) for leaderboard submission deadlines.

 ### Submit your method